 Who is it for?

-The approach is recommended for use at primary level from years 4 onwards, or in years 7 – 9 at secondary level
+The approach is recommended for use at both primary and secondary levels level from ages 8-14

 For primary music specialists